Kunjias/FLINT/provision_index.md

 - line 140-143 (Print out date-time with `No. of Workers that acknowledged`)

+- line 145-147 (Condition loop to print out each acknowledgement in acknowledge_list when `args.verbose` is true)

 - line 167 (```# Spark Stop, shut down the cluster once everything completes.```)
 - line 170-196 (copy_index_to_worker function)
 - line 204-205 (``` # Init, App Initializer ```)